reacted-io/reacted-io-doc/mailboxes.md

 Bounded list of messages.
 Messages are returned FIFO.
 If a message delivery cannot be completed because the mailbox is full, the `DeliveryStatus` of the operation will be `BACKPRESSURED`

+## Type Coalescing Mailbox

+This mailbox delivers only the latest message received per message type.

 ## Priority Mailbox

 Unbounded mailbox that behaves like a heap.
 Messages are ordered according to comparison order